MrClock8163/GeoComPy/docs/introduction.rst

 GSI Online
 ^^^^^^^^^^

-The GSI Online protocol is a command system that is older than GeoCom.
+The GSI Online protocol is a command system that is older than GeoCOM.
 Many older instruments only support this system.
 Some support both (e.g.
 TPS1100 series).